8 Ways to Increase Music Advocacy by Involving Others

-Use Volunteers to “Fill in the Gaps”
+1. Use Volunteers to “Fill in the Gaps”

-Each year, we performed a holiday program and I invited teachers and members of our school administration to perform with us on the last several pieces of the program.
+Each year, we performed a holiday program where I invited teachers and members of our school administration to perform with us on the last several pieces of the program.

 We performed two separate concerts, one at school during the day and another in the community in the evening.
 It was AMAZING!
 Both students and staff looked forward to it.
 The superintendent of our large district even took the time to come join in.
 You never know unless you ask.

-Enhance a School Event
+3. Enhance a School Event

-Cameo “Celebrity” Performances
+4. Cameo “Celebrity” Performances

-Teachers can Serve as “Celebrity” Performers
+5. Teachers Can Serve as “Celebrity” Performers

 One year, all of our fifth-grade teachers performed cameo roles in “The Dream Catcher.”
 They played the role of the “monsters” in the kids’ dreams.
 The art teacher also had a cameo role.
 She even sang a solo!
 Performing alongside their students was a rewarding experience for the students and teachers.

-Invite Guests to Help Teach a Lesson or Unit
+6. Invite Guests to Help Teach a Lesson or Unit

-With his guidance, we opened up the tune and several students volunteered to improv as well.
+With his guidance, we opened up the tune and several students volunteered to solo as well.
 I worked hard to prepare my students for this experience ahead of time, but the lesson was MUCH more successful than I could have done on my own.

-Invite Retired Teachers to Help
+7. Invite Retired Teachers to Help

 Retired teachers make GREAT guest helpers.
 Two retired music teachers helped out in my classroom several times to assist in running music centers.
-This saved me TONS of time and we were able to introduce new, more novel activities that really challenged students.
+This saved me TONS of time and we were able to introduce new more novel activities that really challenged students.

-Teach a Collaborative Unit
+8. Teach a Collaborative Unit

-When the second grade teachers approached me about teaching a collaborative unit on the science of sound, I was excited about the prospect.
+When the second-grade teachers approached me about teaching a collaborative unit on the science of sound, I was excited about the prospect.
 Together we developed a new unit where some elements were taught in the music classroom and some were taught in the homeroom class.

 As a part of that unit, students made homemade instruments.
 In the music room, we used those instruments for improvisation and presented a classroom performance.
-It was a win-win for all!
+It was a WIN-WIN for all!

 Start Slow and Plan for Success

-When you are involving others in music class performances, lessons, and other activities, those activities must be well planned and structured for success.
-If not, the project can easily derail and ultimately diminish support for your program.
+When you are involving others in music class performances, lessons, and other activities, those activities must be well-planned and structured for success.
+If not the project can easily derail and ultimately diminish support for your program.